flo-ku/NeXt-Server-Buster/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
+Please first read the [issue guidelines]() and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/shoujii/NeXt-Server-Buster/issues/new).

 ## Documentation

-The NeXt-Server documentation, included in this repo in the docs directory, is also available on GitHub Pages at (add Link here) and the wiki.
+The NeXt-Server documentation, included in this repository in the docs directory, is also available on the Github Wiki GitHub at (https://github.com/shoujii/NeXt-Server-Buster/wiki).

 ## Contributing